 Clearer Skin Starts With This 3-In-1 Cream

 • Azelaic Acid: Treats acne by unclogging pores, calming inflammation, and reducing redness.
-Fades post-acne marks and evens skin tone.
-Has antioxidant properties and is gentle for sensitive skin.
+Fades post-acne marks and dark spots, evens out skin tone, and provides antioxidant protection for sensitive and rosacea-prone skin.
 (1)

-• Metronidazole: Controls bacterial imbalance, eases redness, and treats moderate to severe rosacea by improving inflammatory lesions and erythema.
+• Metronidazole: Controls bacterial imbalance on the skin and eases redness and discomfort.
+Effective in treating moderate to severe rosacea by decreasing inflammatory lesions and erythema.
 (3)

 Triple-Action Synergy